 What is SSRS Report Builder?

 If you are a person who doesn’t know the visual studio and loves Microsoft word, then you will enjoy working with the SSRS report builder tutorial.
 It has a simple yet powerful SQL Server reporting services interface to design graphs.

-Use those extra two days to learn SSRS Report Builder, and this section covers the designer part using this tool.
+Use those extra two days to learn SSRS Report Builder, and this tutorial section covers the designer part of using this tool.

 - Please refer to the Install Builder article to understand the installation process and a few report designing examples.

 - SSRS Reporting Services is free when you purchase the SQL Server license.
 You can download the latest developer version and visual studio to use and test for learners.

 - One can create a report without writing a single line of code, and most of this article covers the same.